WakaToa/Corvus/README.md

 General
 1. Save & load settings
 2. Works for all portals (https://darkorbit.com/, https://www.dark-orbit.it/, https://lp.darkorbit.com/)
+3. Option to hide name, notification and start again if task is destroy.

 ## Pre Requisites to tool to run